Healthcare Systems and Community-Based Development

 Accommodations & Homestays

 Participants will stay in a well-furnished and comfortable house located in a small, very safe, and close-knit neighborhood.
 Located approximately 15 minutes from downtown Arusha, the house has a gated yard, a security guard, with an in-house cook and housecleaner.
 Two meals per day are provided in the house.
-Internet service, telephones, drinking water, and hot water are all included.
+Telephones, drinking water, and hot water are all included.
+Internet is available at the house, but can be intermittent based on power outages and other factors therefore internet will primarily be available at local internet cafes.
 Students will be picked up and dropped off for their clinical rotations and other program-related activities each day.

 Eligibility: Who Can Apply?